History of a City: Florence, Italy

 The Medici family returned to Florence, with support from the papal and Spanish armies.
 Giovanni – the second son of Lorenzo the Magnificent – was elected Pope Leo X a year later.
 While the golden period of the Medici seemed to have finished, they continued to rule effectually enough.
 A series of Medici men held power throughout the 16th century, restoring the family’s patronage of the arts and managing to keep a struggling economy in operation.
 However, the small territory could not compete with powerful centralised states, and trade and manufacturing were declining.

-While Cosimo I was official Duke of Florence, he and his wife undertook building programs that saw the construction of the Uffizi, and the renovations of the Palazzo Vecchio and Pitti Palace.
+While Cosimo de Medici was officially the Duke of Florence, he and his wife, Catherine de Medici undertook building programs that saw the construction of the Uffizi, and the renovations of the Palazzo Vecchio and Pitti Palace.
 But by the extended reign of Cosimo III (1670-1723) and the death of his son Gian Gastone (in 1737), the city was in a state of decline.
 Prior to his death, the unpopular Gian Gastone bestowed Tuscany to Francis Stephen of Lorraine, rather than to his own closest relative.

 The Austrian empire takes a turn at ruling Florence